snow-jallen/cs1810_jsdemo2/LabInstructions.md

 ## Filter

 - allow the user to type into the fitler input and change the list of books being displayed
+   - do this by attaching a listener to the `change` event of the input
-- make sure your click listeners are still workign after filtering
+- make sure your click listeners are still working after filtering